 Making it More Concrete: Payments

-Now, you’ve got KAU in your wallet, and you want to pay me $1,000 to host a web site and do some design stuff for you:
+Now, you’ve got KAU in your wallet, and you want to pay me $1,000 to design a web site and do some design stuff for you:

 - First, I send you my account address, or you scan my QR code, or you just use my e-mail address.